 But let me tell you it is.

-If the US does not act, and it turns out that the critics and the naysayers and the members of the Flat Earth Society, if it turns out that they're wrong, then we are risking nothing less than the future of the entire planet.
+If the U.S. does not act, and it turns out that the critics and the naysayers and the members of the Flat Earth Society, if it turns out that they're wrong, then we are risking nothing less than the future of the entire planet.

-And actually, if you're willing to starve people to death, I don't want to give John Kerry any ideas, but if you're willing to starve your population to death, it's amazing how quickly you can reduce uh your carbon footprint.
+And actually, if you're willing to starve people to death, I don't want to give John Kerry any ideas, but if you're willing to starve your population to death, it's amazing how quickly you can reduce your carbon footprint.

 So North Korea is apparently the new model climate change citizen.